fdebroissia/ab_tracking/README.md

 - Kameleoon (https://www.kameleoon.com/); we use a custom integration.
 - VWO (https://vwo.com/); we use the sitewide javascript and an eventListener (note: the sitewide js must be extended to a least 10kb - check with VWO teams).
 - Optimizely (https://www.optimizely.com/); COMING SOON

+Feel free to use it, but please credit Jellyfish / François de Broissia.
+If you use it without support from analytics expert (Jellyfish or otherwise), you *will* have issues in time.
+The code (like any code) is not self-sufficient.